Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Semi-discretization in time by Runge--Kutta convolution quadrature

-where $\cdot$ on the right-hand side denotes the underlying dot product on $\V$ (which might be vector valued, for instance when $\V = \bL^2(\Omega)$).
+where $\cdot$ on the right-hand side denotes the underlying \brev complex-valued \erev dot product on $\V$.
 In the same way, we extend the skew symmetric pairing \eqref{skew}.
-With regards to this positive bilinear form, the following result holds. \\ \begin{lemma} (Discrete partial integration) Let $(\bu_n)_{i=1}^m$ and $(\bv_n)_{i=1}^m$ be vector-valued sequences in $\mathbb R^m$ and consider the $m-$ stage RadauIIA Runge-Kutta method.
+With \brev respect to \erev this positive bilinear form, the following result holds. \begin{lemma} (Discrete partial integration) Let $(\bu_n)_{i=1}^m$ and $(\bv_n)_{i=1}^m$ be vector-valued sequences in $\mathbb R^m$ and consider the $m-$ stage RadauIIA Runge-Kutta method.
 For any $\epsilon>0$, there exists a positive constant $C$ independent of $\tau$,$\bu$ and $\bv$ such that the following estimate holds